 7. River North

 Chicagoans who are single, love art, and are looking to mingle should take their stylish selves over to River North.
 The Near North Side neighborhood is known for its abundance of architecture, art galleries, and chic nightlife.
-In fact, it’s said to claim the largest concentration of art galleries outside of Manhattan — from exhibits of works imported from Asia to masterpieces painted locally in Chicago, you can travel around the art world by visiting them all.
+In fact, it’s said to claim the largest concentration of art galleries outside of Manhattan.
+There are works imported from Asia to masterpieces painted locally in Chicago — and you can travel around the art world by visiting them all

-There are tons of trendy restaurants, shops, and clubs to go around, too, plus gorgeous venues like the House of Blues Chicago, an opulent concert hall modeled after an opera house in Prague
+You’ll find tons of trendy restaurants, shops, and clubs to go around, too, plus gorgeous venues like the House of Blues Chicago, an opulent concert hall modeled after an opera house in Prague.

 8. West Loop

-West of Millenium Park, this Chicago neighborhood looked pretty different a decade or so ago — a former meatpacking district, the vibe was decidedly industrial.
-These days, rapid development (read: frequent construction) has transformed the area into a hotspot for modern eateries with sought-after reservations and high-rise condo buildings.
+West of Millennium Park, this Chicago neighborhood looked pretty different a decade or so ago — a former meatpacking district, the vibe was decidedly industrial.
+These days, rapid development (Read: Frequent construction.) has transformed the area into a hotspot for modern eateries with sought-after reservations and high-rise condo buildings.

-If you like quirky coffee shops, arcade bars, and hipster vibes, you’ll love Wicker Park, one of the very cool neighborhoods in Chicago.
+If you like quirky coffee shops, arcade bars, and hipster vibes, you’ll love Wicker Park, one of the coolest neighborhoods in Chicago.

 9. Wicker Park

-If, when packing your bags for your move to Chicago, you find yourself unable to part with any records in your carefully curated collection or lovingly amassed coffee mugs, Wicker Park may be the place for you.
-The hip residential area is brimming with cafes, taprooms, vintage boutiques, and so much more, making it one of the cool neighborhoods in Chicago worth considering.
-Take to The Wormhole for a freshly brewed pour-over and a serving of 80s nostalgia (peep the “Ghostbusters” poster on the wall, along with other memorabilia).
+If, when packing your bags for your move to Chicago, you find yourself unable to part with any lovingly amassed coffee mugs or vintage records in your carefully curated collection, Wicker Park may be the place for you.
+This hip residential area is brimming with cafes, taprooms, vintage boutiques, and so much more, making it one of the coolest neighborhoods in Chicago worth considering.
+Slide over to The Wormhole for a freshly brewed pour-over and a serving of 80s nostalgia (peep the “Ghostbusters” poster on the wall, along with other memorabilia).

 10. Old Town

 East of Wicker Park and north of River North, Old Town boasts incredible green space in the nearby Lincoln Park, quick access to Lake Michigan, and a lovely residential vibe.
-Keep your ears open as you walk around and you may just hear a punchline or two: The incredibly famous improv comedy club The Second City lives in Old Town and has been a jumping off point for comedians ranging from Gilda Radner and Bill Murray to Jordan Peele and Tina Fey.
+Keep your ears open as you walk around and you may just hear a punchline or two: The iconic improv comedy club and academy The Second City lives in Old Town — the jumping-off point for comedians ranging from Gilda Radner and Bill Murray to Tina Fey, Jordan Peele, and Stephen Colbert.
 You can also catch a show and plenty of laughs at other local haunts, such as Zanies Comedy Club, making Old Town one of the best neighborhoods to live in Chicago for comedy fans.

-Ask almost anyone and they’ll tell you Avondale is one of the cool neighborhoods in Chicago — and one that feels equally welcoming to young professionals and families alike.
+Ask almost anyone and they’ll tell you Avondale is one of the coolest neighborhoods in Chicago — and one that feels equally welcoming to young professionals and families alike.

 (Source: Fulton Grace Realty via Facebook)